ProjectEvergreen/www.greenwoodjs.dev/src/pages/blog/state-of-greenwood-2024.md

 Now that we've got our new website launch behind us, the Greenwood team is very eager to get back to improving the features and capabilities of Greenwood and our ongoing march towards a 1.0 release.

-In support of that effort, our [next phase of work](https://github.com/orgs/ProjectEvergreen/projects/7) is going to focus heavily on ensuring solid ecosystem compatibility with all popular libraries and tools you've come to expect from the web ecosystem.
+In support of that effort, our [next phase of work](https://github.com/orgs/ProjectEvergreen/projects/7) is going to focus heavily on ensuring solid ecosystem compatibility with all the popular libraries and tools you've come to expect from the web ecosystem.

 ### Libraries

-As Greenwood leverages the dependencies defined in your _package.json_ to build up an [import map](/docs/introduction/web-standards/#import-maps) for resolving your client side _node_modules_ dependencies from the browser, there are some gaps in our support for the [full exports specification](https://nodejs.org/api/packages.html#package-entry-points) that we want to resolve.
+As Greenwood leverages the dependencies defined in your _package.json_ to build up an [import map](/docs/introduction/web-standards/#import-maps) for resolving your client side _node_modules_ dependencies from the browser, there are some gaps in our support for the [full exports specification](https://nodejs.org/api/packages.html#package-entry-points) that we would like to address.
 We're actively working with current users of Greenwood to ensure the libraries they want to use, like [**Shoelace**](https://shoelace.style/) and [**Adobe Spectrum Web Components**](https://opensource.adobe.com/spectrum-web-components/) work great with Greenwood.
-In addition, with the introduction of Import Attributes support, we want to open up our imports maps generation to also [accommodate non-JavaScript resources and specifiers](https://github.com/ProjectEvergreen/greenwood/issues/1310).
+In addition, with the introduction of Import Attributes support, we want to open up our imports maps generation to also accommodate [non-JavaScript resources and specifiers](https://github.com/ProjectEvergreen/greenwood/issues/1310).

 > As a companion to this work, we've identified refactoring opportunities that will provide a much smoother experience for [users of PNPM](https://github.com/ProjectEvergreen/greenwood/issues/1313) without having to resort to the `shamefully-hoist` flag. 🏋️